 “The God of the Bible is a killer of children.”
-This line from militant atheists has now made its way into islamic polemics since Muslims are bereft of arguments to use against the Bible.
+This line used to come from militant atheists, but it has now made its way into islamic polemics – since Muslims seem to be bereft of arguments to use against the Bible.
 The Bible texts they often cite are:

 a) Psalm 137:9 “Happy shall he be, that taketh and dasheth thy little ones against the stones.”

 Verses 1-5 say: “By the rivers of Babylon we sat and wept when we remembered Zion.
 There on the poplars we hung our harps, for there our captors asked us for songs, our tormentors demanded songs of joy; they said, “Sing us one of the songs of Zion!”
 How can we sing the songs of the Lord while in a foreign land?
 If I forget you, Jerusalem, may my right hand forget its skill.“

 From this passage, it’s clear that these were the Jews captured by the Babylonians.
 They were in the land of their captors.